 Okay friends, it is about time we discussed those two books in the Bible you may have been avoiding.
-Or maybe you never really noticed they were in the Bible in the first place: the books of 1 and 2 Chronicles.
+Or maybe you never really noticed they were in the Bible in the first place?
+We're talking about the books of 1 and 2 Chronicles.

-I admit that starting any book with nine chapters of genealogies (see 1 Chr 1-9) isn’t the best way to grab a modern reader’s attention.
+I admit that starting any book with nine chapters of genealogies (1 Chron.
+1-9) isn’t the best way to grab a modern reader’s attention.
 However, once you understand how 1-2 Chronicles are a work of literary genius that’s in conversation with the rest of the Old Testament, you’ll come to see these books as one of the many gems in the Bible.

 A New Lens

 The story begins with page one of the Bible: the first word of 1 Chronicles is “Adam.”
 From there, the Chronicler has woven the entire story of Abraham’s family leading up to David and beyond into a series of elaborately arranged genealogies.

 For ancient Israelite readers, these genealogies weren’t just a matter of family lines but a shorthand way of retelling the stories of all these characters in an annotated form.
 These names would have provoked whole memories of earlier scriptural stories.
 The genealogies were meant to activate all kinds of mental links and collective stories deeply ingrained in Hebrew culture.
 After reading through the genealogies, readers come to the very brief story of Saul’s reign and failure as a king (1 Chron.
 10).
 Then we quickly move on to King David (1 Chron.
 11-29), which retells the stories from 2 Samuel.
 You might even come to appreciate these genealogies.
 They are the introduction to a retelling of Israel’s entire story, focusing on the future hope of a messianic king like David, who will restore the temple and God’s kingdom over the nations.